 Following a summons from her mother, Tabitha departs London for her home village only to discover that her mother has drowned.
 Determined to uncover the truth of her death, Tabitha consults her almanack which reveals her mother’s terror of someone she names only as ‘D’.
 With time running out, will Tabitha bring her mother’s killer to justice?

-THE ALMANACK has landed in the UK!
+THE ALMANACK has landed!
 Martine Bailey’s intricately plotted and thoroughly enthralling new historical mystery featuring the stars, riddles and brutal murder is already receiving high praise from fellow writers.
 We’re feeling the love!